Gystre/Kyle-Reddit/README.md

 2. cd into common and run `tsc --watch`
 3. cd into server and run `yarn watch` and `yarn dev`
 4. cd into web and run `yarn dev`
+5. to initialize the database, point ORM to an empty postgres database (change DATABASE_URL in .env), and run `npx typeorm migration:generate -n Initial`, then go to server/index.tsx and run migrations

 Webserver is hosted on http://localhost:3000/ and graphql is hosted on http://localhost:4000/graphql